MaryjossUma/Task2/README.md

 +  ]);
 ```

-- Also we add a method to assign to each community a color.
+- We also added a method to assign each community a colour.

 _./src/index.ts_